The Opening Doors Project

-Amplifying voices of color and advancing conversations about race through the arts
+Amplifying voices of color and advancing interracial conversations about race through the arts

-The Opening Doors Project was founded in 2021 to promote deep conversations around race through the arts.
-By bringing new cultural experiences to suburban Boston-area communities and online audiences across the nation, Opening Doors strives to promote and inspire the work of anti-racism.
-Our programs are rooted in the conviction that white people have a role to play in advancing racial justice; that fulfilling this role requires interaction with new ideas and perspectives; and that music and art can be powerful tools for sparking awareness.
+The Opening Doors Project was founded in 2021 to promote meaningful interracial conversations about race through the arts.
+By bringing new cultural experiences to audiences nationwide, Opening Doors strives to promote and inspire the work of antiracism.
+Our programs are rooted in the conviction that honest dialogue can touch people’s minds, and great music can touch people’s hearts.

 Co-Founders

-Stacey Babb is a Boston-based producer whose credits include children’s television for PBS/GBH, television series for Discovery Channel and NESN, filming a documentary on location in the White House, and line producing an independent feature film starring Kris Kristofferson.
-She also managed John Hancock’s in-house advertising agency’s Interactive and Video production teams for four years, producing over 1,000 creative projects annually for business units and corporate sponsorships, including the Boston Marathon.
-Babb earned a BFA in Drama from Carnegie Mellon University with concentrations in Lighting and Sound Design, and minors in Business Administration and Film & Photography.
-Babb also holds an MA from Emerson College in Integrated Marketing Communication, where she has taught as an adjunct professor.
+Stacey is a Boston-based producer whose credits include children’s television for PBS/GBH, television series for Discovery Channel and NESN, filming a documentary on location in the White House, and line producing an independent feature film starring Kris Kristofferson.
+She also managed John Hancock’s in-house advertising agency’s Interactive and Video production teams, producing over 1,000 creative projects annually for business units and corporate sponsorships, including the Boston Marathon.
+She earned a BFA in Drama from Carnegie Mellon University with concentrations in Lighting and Sound Design, and minors in Business Administration and Film and Photography.
+She also holds an MA in Integrated Marketing Communication from Emerson College, where she taught as an adjunct professor.

 Support Our Work